 Coffee is a drink with a slightly bitter taste.
-Coffee contains caffeine; therefore, coffee is naturally acidic and quite bitter, but NON-BITTER coffee definitely exists and is attainable.
-The bitter taste of coffee is roasting, fermentation and the general mistakes that are made when producing coffee.
-Both roasting and fermentation used the sugar inside the coffee.
+But NON-BITTER coffee definitely exists and is attainable.
+The bitter taste of coffee is caused by roasting, fermentation and the general mistakes that are made when producing coffee.
+Both roasting and fermentation use the sugar inside the coffee.

 To get the smoothest cup of coffee, it is important to use high-quality Arabica beans, light roast, filtered water and the right preparation method.
 Lightly roasted beans retain more coffee acids, and darker roasted beans taste too bitter.
 Medium roasted coffee is the softest, balancing lower acidity with optimal caffeine and flavor.
 The softest coffee comes from roasted beans that are moderately ground and used immediately after grinding.

 If you're trying to find a coffee with a unique flavor and avoid the bitterness you find in many other options, Coffee Bros.
 Light Roast is a wonderful choice for you.
 The company also uses sustainably sourced methods, so it's good to support them.
 When you prepare this coffee, you'll notice a robust aroma that goes well with the flavor.